jeffreysama/avalos/README.md

 > **Project in very early development**

-The current ISOs in Releases are **highly experimental**.
+The current ISOs in Releases are **experimental**.
 Use them only for testing and at your own risk.
 A stable and usable ISO is planned for release soon.

 ---